PrabeenThapa/Machine-Learning/Pandas/README.md

 ## Acknowledgments

-Special thanks to [campusx](https://www.youtube.com/playlist?list=PLKnIA16_RmvbR85fgbfVRKOiMokUKVupy) for providing an excellent tutorial on Pandas.
+Special thanks to [Amit Thinks](https://youtu.be/57POFzZ7f60?si=AELs1hFxVmi0hLeB) for providing an excellent tutorial on Pandas.

 ## Introduction